Simple function minimization

 from iwopy import SimpleProblem, SimpleObjective

-from iwopy.interfaces.pygmo import Optimizer_pygmo
+from iwopy.interfaces.scipy import Optimizer_scipy

 The SimpleProblem will be instantiated with two float type variables x and y which will be passed on to all linked objectives and constraints.
 The SimpleObjective (and also the SimpleConstraint classes assume the same variables as the problem, in the same order.
 We can therefore implement the above function \(f(x, y)\) and the derivative